cMurschall/tagging-dashboard/README.md

 ## Building own component plugins

-This is a highlight of this project!
+This is a highlight of this project and to be honest: I'm a bit proud of it.
 The application is designed to be extensible, allowing developers to create comprehensive custom components that can be added to the web application.

 To build your own component, you need create a new folder with your plugin name into  `app.ui/plugins/` directory.